 “Obviously, I have a little fine-tuning to do.
 But for the first sim game, I thought it was really good.”

-Paxton won his first two starts this season before a strained back muscle April 8 against the Los Angeles Angels forced him to the disabled list.
-He made a rehab start May 25 for Tacoma, but shoulder soreness put him back on the shelf.
+Paxton won his first two starts this season before a strained back muscle April 8 against the Angels forced him to the disabled list.
+He made one rehab start May 25 for Tacoma but shoulder soreness put him back on the shelf.

 “He threw all four pitches (in the simulated game),” pitching coach Rick Waits said, “and they were all good.
 Good timing.
 He’s been working a lot on his timing, and his timing was excellent today.”

-If he departs after Saturday, Paxton likely will head to low Single-A Everett for one start because Tacoma will be on the Triple-A All-Star break.
+If he departs after Saturday, Paxton will likely head to Short-A Everett for one start because Tacoma will be on the Triple-A All-Star break.